qubeictsolutions/Executables/README.md

-# QualysAgent.exe
+# Executables

-Direct download link for QualysAgent.exe
+Direct download link for all .exe files.